-Henry and Ann had been married for over 30 years when Henry died in a fishing accident in Scotland in May 2022.
+Henry and Ann had been married for over 30 years when Henry died in a fishing accident in Scotland in late July 2023.
 He had made no will, but both he and Ann assumed everything would be left to her, as a childless widow.
-The family home did indeed pass to Ann because it was owned jointly (as joint tenants), but Henry's £870,000 personal estate was dealt with under intestacy.
+The family home does indeed pass to Ann because it was owned jointly (as joint tenants), but Henry's £900,000 personal estate (plus personal chattels) are being dealt with under intestacy.
 Although he died in Scotland, the English intestacy laws applied as his home and roots were in Kent rather than Kirkcudbrightshire.
 As such:

-- Ann received £270,000 outright and Henry's personal - Ann was also entitled to half of the remaining estate (i.e. £300.000). - The other £300,000 passed immediately to Patrick, the 37-year-old 'permanent student' son from Henry's first brief marriage in the early 1980s.
+- Ann will receive £322,000 outright and Henry's personal chattels. - Ann is also entitled to half of the remaining estate (i.e. £289.000). - The other £289,000 will pass to Patrick, the 37-yearold 'permanent student' son from Henry's first brief marriage in the mid 1980s.